 COVID-19 has been an unforgiving teacher imparting many tough lessons for businesses – whether you like it or not.
 Chief among them is the importance of cash flow and liquidity to tide through unforeseen situations as well as investing towards the future.

 Profitability is vital in the long-term, but if one cannot fulfil monthly operational obligations, such as rent, salaries, and supplies, then everything else would be for nothing.
-Even a profitable company that does not have the cash flow for these payments would have become insolvent.
+Even a profitable company that does not have the cash flow for these payments would become insolvent.

 Obviously, there are also downsides to keeping a large cash buffer for a rainy day.
 The more cash businesses set aside, the less they are able to invest in their growth and the lower their return on equity (ROE) will be for shareholders and investors.

 Here’s where financing options like SME Working Capital Loans come in to provide companies with the flexibility they need, when they need it.

 What Is Working Capital – And What Are Your Options To Get It?

 In the course of running your business, there are costs that you will incur on a regular basis.
 Rent, salaries, and loan repayments are recurring cost you incur.
 There are also variable or ad-hoc costs that you incur to generate revenue, such as deposits, marketing, paying suppliers for materials, or spending on sales.

 You can pay for these expenses in various ways.

 Retained Profits: As mentioned earlier, companies can keep a cash buffer from profits generated previously, rather than paying everything out to shareholders as dividends.
 This can be challenging for companies that might not yet be profitable or are new.

 Fundraising: Undertaking a fundraising exercise might be necessary to fund large-scale expansion plans, but it can be time-consuming and costly.
-Not to mention, owners would likely be giving up more control of the company if you are sourcing external fundraising.
+Not to mention, existing owners would likely be giving up more control of the company if you are sourcing external fundraising.

 Financing Options: Taking a loan provides companies with the flexibility of financing whenever they need it – at a cost (interest).
 Also, it is imperative companies understand the repayment terms and ensure they are able to meet them.